 Platform: SNES

 Obviously, this is an older game in terms of release date, and it has been shunted further and further down the timeline as the many prequels have come out since 1991.
-This one features a notable moment where Link touches the Tristone and undoes a lot of the damage done in the world so far by Ganon.
+This one features a notable moment where Link touches the Tristone and undoes much of the damage done in the world so far by Ganon.

 The Legend of Zelda: Oracle of Seasons and Oracle of Ages (Fallen Hero Timeline)